chihyang/CPP_Primer/chap02/README.md

 ##Exercise 2.30

-> For each of the following declarations indicate whether the object being declared has top-level or low-level const.
+> For each of the following declarations indicate whether the object being declared has top-level or low-level _const_.
 ```cpp
 const int v2 = 0; int v1 = v2;
 int *p1 = &v1, &r1 = v1;